 Apply the lotion gently, and make sure you apply enough to coat the specific area in a light layer.
-Let the product soak in for 30-60 minutes (the soak time can vary depending on which product; specific instructions will be provided by your doctor or will be present on the label of the product itself).
+Let the product soak in for 30-60 minutes (the soak time can vary depending on the product; specific instructions will be provided to you by your doctor or will be present on the label of the product itself).

 Wash Off the Lotion

-Once this time period has elapsed, make sure to wash the lotion out of the hair and transplant site with lukewarm water using a cup to pour the water.
+Once this time period has elapsed, make sure to wash the lotion out of the hair and the transplanted site with lukewarm water using a cup to pour the water.

 A powerful shower or “power-shower”, as well as hot water, can damage your new hair.
-This will also be painful as the transplant site can still be sore 48 hours after your procedure and will remain delicate up to 1-2 weeks following your procedure.
+This will also be painful as the transplanted site can still be sore 48 hours after the procedure and will remain delicate up to 1-2 weeks following the transplant.

 Apply the Shampoo

 Take a small amount of your shampoo and work it into a lather before applying.
-You should then gently massage the area and take extra care not to be too vigorous as this can move or even remove the new hair grafts.
+You should then gently massage the area and take extra care not to be too vigorous as this can dislocate or even dislodge the new hair grafts.
 You also need to apply the shampoo to the donor area.